ktp-forked-repos/enterprise-example-django/README.md

 token = request.POST.get('genomelinkToken')
 ```

-This token is issued per user, thus by using this token, you can call the API endpoint for acquiring DNA report of each user from GENOME LINK API server.
+This token is issued per user, thus by using this token, you can call the API endpoint for acquiring DNA report of each user from Genomelink API server.

 ![screen-shot-03](https://user-images.githubusercontent.com/1478450/39858961-2c354c6e-5473-11e8-9c2b-9d900c3260c1.png)